Danjstr/donors_dw/README.md

 IT should be noted that there is a great deal of reference material in the provided documents.

+# Overview:There needs to be an Overview Section describing what the project is and the goals.

+# Content: Overview:There needs to be an Overview Section describing what the project is and the goals.

+# Outline: there need to be an outline of all the broad steps taken. basically a recap of our timeline

 # Set Up